Dark Age (a pragmatic warning)

 Thoughts on alternative-facts (from Skeptic Magazine)

-melting point of steel in the World Trade Center buildings that caused their collapse because they think the government lies and
+point of steel in the World Trade Center buildings that caused their collapse because they think the government

 here to read more.